a-bonus/cardiolytics-Ai/README.md

     - [ ] Simple and beautiful heart rate visualizations for past activities.
     - [ ] Matched activities for heart rate comparisons (to track progress of cardio fitness keeping one activity as a constant).
     - [ ] A gamification of a proprietary heart rate score derived from variables that improve heart health.
+    - [ ] An education section/blog/ a tab regularly updated with new condesnsed research regarding fitness and heart health.
   - [ ] Create initial wireframes and mockups for the app UI/UX.

 ### Phase 2: Environment and Tools Setup